kentcdodds/express-app-example/README.md

 # Express App Example

-This gives a basic idea of the dev and build tools and scripts I use for my medium to large node apps.
+This gives a basic idea of the dev and build tools and scripts I use for my medium sized node apps.
 For small apps, I'd probably follow the same tooling setup, but I'd put everything in a single file.

 Learn more from my post about this here: